-The Sony HT-S400 gets closest to a neutral sound profile with its default settings.
+The Sony HT-S400 gets the closest to a neutral sound profile with its default settings.
 It is a bit bassy, so you can always use its subwoofer level adjustment feature if you prefer a different sound.

-The Sony HT-S400 has great stereo dynamics.
-It gets loud enough to fill a large room with sound, and there isn't a lot of compression when you push it to max volume.
-As a result, audio reproduction remains clean and pure even when you crank up the volume.
+This soundbar gets loud enough to fill a large room with sound, and there isn't a lot of compression when you push it to max volume.
+As a result, audio reproduction remains clean and pure, even when you crank up the volume.

-Since it's a 2.1 bar, it doesn't have a discrete center channel to improve vocal clarity.
-Instead, it uses its left and right stereo channels to simulate a "phantom" center channel.
+Since it's a 2.1 bar, this soundbar doesn't have a discrete center channel to improve vocal clarity.
+Instead, it uses its left and right stereo channels to simulate a 'phantom' center channel.
 The resulting sound isn't as clear or as real.
 Overall, voices are still fairly clear and accurate, though a little muddy due to the extra emphasis in the bass range.

-This 2.1 setup.
-It has to downmix surround content into stereo to play it, which doesn't sound as immersive.
-Sound seems like it's coming from a speaker placed in front of you, and sound effects don't stretch around your room.
+This 2.1 setup doesn't shine with surround sound, which is by design.
+It has to downmix 5.1 content like Dolby Digital into stereo in order to play it.
+As a result, you don't get a very clear or real sound.
+Audio seems like it's coming from a speaker placed in front of you, rather than from all around your room.
 The frequency response on these channels is also quite bass-heavy, which adds a boomy, muddy quality to the sound.

-The Sony HT-S400 has a disappointing selection of sound enhancement features.
-If you want to customize its sound, you don't have a lot of choices on hand, aside from its subwoofer level adjustment (though the button on the remote reads 'Bass', this feature only controls the amount of bass reproduced by the sub).
-The remote also gives you access to its dialogue enhancement mode (called Voice) and its night mode, which balances the volume level in your programs.
-You can't adjust the amount of bass reproduced by the bar, and you can't control the treble, either.
-You can't turn off its S-Force Pro Front Surround feature, either.
+It's a simple soundbar without a lot of sound enhancement features.
+You can adjust its subwoofer levels through the button on the remote that reads 'Bass', but this feature only controls the amount of bass reproduced by the sub, not the bar.
+The remote also gives you access to its dialogue enhancement mode (called 'Voice') and its night mode, which balances the volume level in your programs.
+You can't adjust the amount of bass reproduced by the bar, and you can't control the treble.
+The S-Force Pro Front Surround feature doesn't turn off, either.

-The Sony HT-S400 only supports Dolby Digital over ARC.
+This soundbar supports Dolby Digital over ARC.
 Dolby Digital is the most common surround sound format, so you're likely to come across it on most streaming platforms and some Blu-ray discs.
 However, there's no support for lossless or object-based formats like Dolby Atmos.

 There's a small display screen on the front of the bar.
 It reads out the settings as you change them.